cyanidle/describe/README.md

 # describe
-Minimal C++17 Reflection Library in 300 LOC.
+Minimal C++17 header-only Compile-Time Reflection Library in ~300 LOC.

+DSCRIBE() + MEMBER() macros allow to create compile-time descriptions for later use in deserialization, introspection, RPC, meta-objects system and many more

+It is simple in API and implementation.
+Compilation is very fast, considering a very small amount of templates.
+Any impact on compilation is lazy (at the place of use)

 # Features
 * Compile time introspection of classes